 Many of these speeches are from the US, with a few from the UK.
 You can find King Edward VIII, Winston Churchil, Malcom X, John F. Kennedy and more.

 Freesound.org is a great resource to find all kinds of royalty-free sounds for your music projects.
 Like Sample Focus, freesound.org is a community-run project, meaning that you can get some incredible sounds for free.
 However, on the flip side there are a lot of lower-quality sounds to sift through in order to find the gold.

 Freesound.org is also a little hard to navigate and you won’t always get the high quality WAV files for download.

-Most Free sample packs are usually available as either a simple one-click download, or as part of a subscription to an e-mail list.
-Sample packs most often come as .zip files, in a compressed format, so you'll need to have software that can open .zip files, such as WinZip or 7Zip.
+Free sample packs are commonly available either as, a simple one-click download, or as part of a subscription to an e-mail list.
+Sample packs most often come as .zip files, so you’ll need to have software that can open .zip files, such as WinZip or 7Zip.

 To download free sample packs that are part of an e-mail subscription, you’ll have to either sign up to a mailing list, or register an account.
 Either way, once you have your sounds, you’re free to remove yourself from said mailing lists if you so choose.

 Sample packs are usually organized in folders, with many sub-folders, such as Drums > One-Shots > Kicks.
 You don’t need to install samples, you can just drag and drop them from your file browser on your computer.
 However it’s best to put them into the sample browser inside your DAW, so you don’t have to switch between your file explorer and DAW constantly.

 Most DAWs let you choose the default path for all your sounds and plugins.
 You should create a separate folder for plugins and samples in your fastest HDD or SSD, and then set these to your defaults.